Chulengo Expeditions offer

-Wild location: All expeditions center on traverses of future Patagonia National Park, dubbed "the Yellowstone of South America."
-You'll spend seven to ten days backpacking and exploring an area that still receives only a handful of backcountry visitors.
+A Wild Location: Expeditions center on traverses of future Patagonia National Park, dubbed "the Yellowstone of South America."
 In covering 50 - 90 miles, you'll move through the diverse ecosystems that make this area a conservation priority: from glaciated high alpine to rich southern beech forests, from expansive grasslands to mountaintop lakes.
 Longer expeditions may travel further afield, journeying to new protected areas within Chile's Aysén Region.
 All trips start and end at the Balmaceda airport, Chile.

 We're committed to exploring what works: not just what's fun (that's important), but also what resonates and sticks with us after we leave the field.
 Each trip is unique, in route and in thought.
 In short, an adventure.

 This Thanksgiving expedition celebrates the vibrancy of spring in Patagonia.
 The energy of long days and new life fills our travels with big energy and many reasons to give thanks as we walk through the vast landscapes of the future Patagonia National Park.
 Eight days, $1500.